-Coffee Design means food design applied to coffee.
-This discipline didn’t exist until a few years ago and Lavazza has turned it into an art form.
-In the dedicated Coffee Design Training Center, we create innovative products, experiment with new combinations of tastes and design tools for the preparation and service of coffee.
-Lavazza's innovation and experience are the essential starting point for achieving these amazing creations.
+Coffee Design is food design applied to coffee: a subject that, until a few years ago, did not exist and that Lavazza has turned into a real art.
+In a Training Centre laboratory entirely dedicated to Coffee Design, we create innovative products, experiment with new combinations of tastes and design tools for the preparation and service of coffee.
+Lavazza’s innovation and experience are the essential starting point for these amazing creations.

 In 1998 the Lavazza Training Center Team was instructed to research a series of coffee based recipes for San Tommaso 10, the premises opened for Lavazza’s centenary in the company's historic headquarters, Luigi Lavazza's grocery store.
 The first menu includes tiramisu coffee, Torinese bicerin, mint coffee and various new alcoholic coffee-based drinks.

 In 2000, at the request of Lavazza, Fabbri 1905, the Italian leader in the production of syrups, researched and produced a special orange syrup which blends perfectly with coffee.
 Hazelnut, amaretto and chocolate flavours were also added to create an assortment of perfumes to enhance the aroma of coffee.

 Milk Texture is the original ingredient of many delicious recipes invented by the Lavazza Team.
 Obtained by emulsifying the proteins of skimmed milk at high speed, Milk Texture is light, low in calories, pleasing on the palate, and the perfect base for the I Piaceri del Caffè series of products.